-Adding a pet bobcat could be an excellent experience for a family, pending they are prepared to provide the right environment to allow the bobcat to thrive.
+Adding a pet bobcat could be an excellent experience for a family if they are prepared to provide the right environment to allow the bobcat to thrive.
 Be sure that the animal receives proper nutrition, including organ meat, muscle meat, bones, and whole prey items.
 Live feeding is not humane, so frozen and prepared meat is best.
-Your bobcat will also need appropriate housing, ideally both indoor and outdoor.
-Cages should be durable and secure, providing double door entrances to prevent escape.
+Your bobcat will also need appropriate housing, ideally both indoors and outdoors.
+Cages should be durable and secure, providing double-door entrances to prevent escape.

 A pet bobcat that escapes could become easy prey in the wild or be hunted and captured.
 Outdoor housing should have plenty of room for activity and exercise, such as a small dog run and a designated area for the cat to use as the bathroom.
 A bobcat should never live entirely in a cage.
 These animals are not domesticated and should not be kept with the intention of caring for a bobcat like a house cat.
 If cared for properly, a pet bobcat can be a great addition to your family providing years of entertainment and companionship.

 |Delaware||Legal||With permit or registration|